haverford-cs/project-asu1-yxu1/README.md

 # Comparison of learners' profermance on semeion handwritten digit
 ## Lab notebook

+Dec 18, 2019 -- Amberley
+1. Completing slides for presentation.

+Dec 17, 2019 -- Amberley
+1. Add more test data of our own.
+2. Draw confusion matrix for validation data and our own data.
+3. Analyze the reasons for different performance of three models.

+Dec 16, 2019 -- Amberley
+1. Test the best epoch for cnn.
+2. See the relationship of train and validation accuracy in the long run.
+3. Test cnn model with our own data.

 Dec 14, 2019 -- Amberley
 1. Put our daraset in CNN model, see how well it performs.
 2. Get test data ready, create a csv file to store test dataset.